 As a surgeon with extensive experience with facial implants and facial fracture repair, the Structural Volumizing technique came naturally to me.
 Instead of placing implants on top of the bone, I worked on the technique of placing thick, long-lasting fillers instead.

 Conventional filler placement puts the filler just below the skin layer.
 Placing the filler deeper restores volume where it is most needed.
 This method also prevents the filler from shifting around under the skin.
-Deeper placement also avoids the typical “doughy” appearance that is commonly seen.
+Deeper placement also avoids the typical “doughy” appearance that is commonly seen or pillow face from fillers.
 This particular method produced results that can last for 1-2 years.

 Lines that begin at the corner of the mouth and go downwards are called mesolabial folds, or marionette lines.
 Similar to nasolabial folds, these lines are also caused by volume loss and are often treated together using the same methodology.
 Aside from hyaluronic acid fillers, Radiesse is often used in this area, but it’s not made of hyaluronic acid, but of calcium hydroxyapatite, which is similar to bone.
 The difference is that calcium hydroxyapatite cannot be dissolved or reversed like hyaluronic acid filler.
 The effects of Radiesse last about a year, while thicker hyaluronic acid fillers like Juvederm Voluma can last about 2 years.

 Mesolabial folds are addressed by placing volume in the jawline area by means of Structural Volumizing.
 As we age, loss of definition in the jawline affects the appearance of the mouth.
 Adding volume to this area improves definition and makes the overall contour more continuous and angular.